The 12 Best Food Photographers in NYC

 As one of the most sought-after food photographers in NYC, Yechiel Orgel masterfully creates ultra-crisp images that portray food and drinks like luxury fashion accessories.
 His bold use of high-impact studio lighting and eye-catching angles give him the ability to seemingly bring inanimate objects to life –– priding himself on attention to detail and precise background pairing.
-His seamless images stem from a love of modern aesthetics and a lifelong passion for bringing subliminal value to his striking imagery.
+Furthermore, his seamless images stem from a love of modern aesthetics and a lifelong passion for bringing subliminal value to his striking imagery.

 9. Sara Ali

 Sara Ali mixes up traditional tabletop photography with unique angles and charming symmetry.
 Ali combines natural surfaces with modern lines to create compositions that give the dishes she shoots a lighthearted appeal.
 Her use of diffused light reduces harsh shadows and gives food a delicate and lightweight appearance that is downright dangerous for dieters.
-Sara Ali’s ability to lighten up hearty recipes won’t help you lose weight, but it will spark some much-needed dinner ideas.
+And while Ali’s ability to lighten up hearty recipes won’t help you lose weight, it will spark some much-needed dinner ideas.

 10. Will Engelmann